June 20, 2023 – A Federal jury has resumed deliberations on the Bundy Ranch Standoff Trial

 The same distinction applies to the enclave clause, which Bundy proponents have also invoked.

 There is another problem: Until 1993 he did pay the federal grazing fees (signed into law under Ronald Reagan).
 So, it would seem that he did recognize the federal government as owning the land–at least up until 1993.
-Furthermore, the Nevada Constitution explicitly recognizes federal ownership of this, and other land within the Nevada territory.
-So in effect Bundy’s claimed allegiance to Nevada State Law is awkward at best, since he is in fact contradicting it.
+Furthermore, the Nevada Constitution explicitly recognizes federal ownership of this, and other lands within the Nevada territory.
+So in effect, Bundy’s claimed allegiance to Nevada State Law is awkward at best since he is, in fact, contradicting it.

 The BLM & Public Land vs Bundy Land

-In the back-and-forth over states vs federal rights, BLM fees, tortoises, an conspiracy theories about Harry Reid and the Chinese, it’s easy to lose sight of one important fact: this is public land that’s been in use by more than just Cliven Bundy and his cattle.
-Much of the rhetoric around this subject assumes that this is land that he, and only he (and his predecessors) has used over the years.
+In the back-and-forth over states vs federal rights, BLM fees, tortoises, a conspiracy theories about Harry Reid and the Chinese, it’s easy to lose sight of one important fact: this is public land that’s been in use by more than just Cliven Bundy and his cattle.
+Much of the rhetoric around this subject assumes that this is his land that he and only he (and his predecessors) has used over the years.

 But this is public land, in use by animals other than cattle, and other people besides the Bundy family.
 The now-defunct BLM page explained the numerous complaints including cars running into cattle, a state employee being attacked by a bull, crops being destroyed on private property, and damage to the Mesquite Heritage Community Garden and golf course.

 The page also lists the destruction of natural and cultural resources, including crushed artifacts at cultural sites, damage to springs (fecal contamination included), vegetation trampling, etc.